The Troubleshooters (British TV series): Conclusion

 The Troubleshooters lasted for seven series from 1965 to 1972, making the transition from black-and-white to colour along the way.
 In the final episodes, Brian Stead maintains control of Mogul and fends off hostile enemies, but at the cost of his own health.
 Stead eventually steps down as company director, but not before finally naming his successor.

 Today the legacy of The Troubleshooters lies in its bridging the gap between "quality drama" and populist entertainment and charting a linear path trod by later British television serials, such as The Brothers and Howards' Way.
 The series struck a chord with the 1960s audience thanks to its format - a potent combination of the oil business, globe trotting power politics, corporate wheeler-dealing and sex.
 It had parallels with the contemporaneous ATV board-room drama The Plane Makers (later renamed The Power Game).

 Archive status

-The series was subject to the BBC's wiping policy of the era, but some episodes still remain in the BBC archive, including the series opener "Kelly's Eye".
+The series was subject to the BBC's wiping policy of the era, but copies of 48 of the total 136 episodes produced are known to survive.
+These include the series opener "Kelly's Eye", as well as the entire final series.
 Only one colour episode survives as broadcast ("Camelot on a Clear Day", a copy of which can be viewed at the National Media Museum in Bradford, UK); all other existing colour episodes only survive in the form of black-and-white film recordings.

 A previously missing episode from series two - "Birdstrike" - was returned to the BBC by a private collector in May 2010, with the assistance of classic TV organisation Kaleidoscope.

+Another episode previously missing from series two - “Is That Tiger, Man?”
+(Originally broadcast: 30 April 1966) - was announced in October 2023 to have been recovered with the assistance of Film is Fabulous! and De Montfort University’s Cinema and Television History Institute (CATHI).

 DVD release

-The five surviving episodes of series one were released on DVD in the UK by Danann Publishing Ltd. in 2016.
+Five of the six surviving episodes of series one were released on DVD in the UK by Danann Publishing Ltd. in 2016.